Best NFL Preseason Betting Promos & Sites: Get $4,500+ in Bonuses for Odds & Props

-Week 2 of the 2024 NFL preseason begins tonight (August 15), so take advantage by claiming several of the best NFL betting promos available right now.
+Week 2 of the 2024 NFL preseason is officially underway following Thursday night's Eagles-Patriots game, so take advantage of a big weekend of football betting by claiming several of the best NFL betting promos available right now.

-The New England Patriots host the Philadelphia Eagles in Thursday's lone game ahead of Saturday's 12-game slate.
+Saturday offers a 12-game slate for NFL fans to wager on, followed by a pair of Sunday night matchups.
 Click on any of the "BET NOW" sign-up links available in this review and download the best sports betting apps in the marketplace to qualify for thousands in bonus bets today.

 There's no shortage of betting markets, bet types, and NFL odds to wager for this week's NFL preseason games, so make sure to sign up at your preferred online sportsbook by following our expedited registration step-by-step below.